CIMR-Algos/MultiParameter_ATBD_V2/book/algorithm_input_output_data_definition.md

 ## Input data

+The input to the retrieval is using the L1B data product from the CIMR instrument, which includes the brightness temperatures of the channels 1.4, 6.9, 10.7, 18.7, and 36.5&nbsp;GHz and their uncertainties.
+Technically, missing values are allowed, in case of malfunctioning channels, but the retrieval uncertainties will be larger.
+In addition, for a better constrain of the solution space, {term}`ECMWF` analysis data are highly recommended as additional input (see {ref}`sec:auxiliary_data` below).
+The $\mathbf{y}$ and $\mathbf{S}_e$ from {eq}`eq:chi2` are set with the brightness temperatures and their uncertainties from the L1B data product.
 The input data for the multi-parameter retrieval includes all channels at horizontal and vertical polarization and their uncertainties coming from the L1b processor.
 In addition, time and location is required for the resampling of the variables.
 The algorithm is then applied on the C-band footprints, with all other channels being resampled to it.
 The